lamhq/tech-notes/pages/devops/aws/20-big-data/3-emr.md

 # Amazon EMR

+## Overview

 Amazon EMR is an AWS service to help with ETL processing.

 EMR is a managed big data platform that allows you to process vast amounts of data using open-source tools, such as Spark, Hive, HBase, Flink, Hudi, and Presto.

 Amazon EMR requires a learning curve to operate the open-source frameworks that it uses.

+EMR is made up of EC2 instances.
+You can employ EC2 instance cost-saving measures.

 ## Use cases